urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 <a name="assumptions"></a>

+We will focus here on the most simple occupancy model, a single-species, single-season model.

 ## 2. Occupancy model assumptions

-Because detecting wildlife via camera traps, acoustic detectors, etc. is imperfect, we can use occupancy modeling to account for the differences between observations and reality.
-We do so by repeatedly visiting sites to determine if our species of interest was detected or not.
-During this monitoring period we assume that:
+Under this model we assume that:

 1. Detection probability is constant across sites or visits, or explained by covariates
 2. Occupancy probability is constant across sites or visits. or explained by covariates
-3. The occupancy status does not change over our repeated surveys
+3. The occupancy status does not change over our repeated surveys (also known as 'closed' to change)
+4. There are no false detections (detecting a species when it is truely *not* there)

 We comply to these assumptions by carefully developing our study design (based on our research questions) and by incorporating  relevant and measurable covariates (e.g. environmental variability).